 You must be:

-- the adopting parent of the child, or
+- the adoptive parent of a child, or

-- another person caring for the child under exceptional circumstances
+- another person caring for a child under exceptional circumstances

 You also need to:

 - have earned an individual adjusted taxable income of $150,000 or less in the financial year before the birth or adoption or the date you lodge your claim, whichever is earlier

 - be on leave or not working from your child’s birth or adoption until the end of your Paid Parental Leave period, and

 - meet resident rules and be an Australian citizen or permanent resident

 You may also be able to receive Parental Leave Pay if you’re: